TRF Equipment Distribution Policy

 - The EDC is able to maintain maximum equipment availability, excellent customer service and quality control

 At the start of each semester, eligible students wishing to use equipment and facilities must fill out and sign the Equipment and Facilities Use Contract.
 The Contract must be filled out for each production course in which any one student is enrolled.
 By signing the form, each student agrees to abide by these policies and procedures.
-Therefore, it is the student’s responsibility to read, understand, and comply with these policies.
-It is recommended that students keep this booklet for your reference.
+Therefore, it is the student’s responsibility to read, understand and comply with these policies.

 Equipment checked out may not be signed out for, or loaned to, other students.
 In the case of a group project, one student will be primarily responsible for the equipment but group members within the class can be added to the reservation as “associated patrons” by EDC staff and equipment shared.
 The primary student, however, remains responsible for any penalties (see below) unless otherwise arranged with an EDC manager.